Christmas is around the corner…we can almost taste it.

 Do remember what Christmas is all about and enjoy your family and have a safe Christmas and New Year.

 Most of Santa’s reindeer have male-sounding names, such as Blitzer, Comet, and Cupid.
 However, male reindeers shed their antlers around Christmas, so the reindeer pulling Santa’s sleigh are likely not male, but female or castrati.

 Ancient peoples, such as the Druids, considered mistletoe sacred because it remains green and bears fruit during the winter when all other plants appear to die.
 Druids would cut the plant with golden sickles and never let it touch the ground.
 They thought it had the power to cure infertility and nervous diseases and to ward off evil.

-What is your best pre-Christmas budget tip?
+What is your best tip for having a cheap Christmas?
 Tell us in the comments below.

 - How To Manage Your Christmas Spending

 - 10 Low Cost Gift Ideas for Christmas

 - Mum Who Saved $30,000 Shares Her Christmas Miracle Hacks